alextrs/oestandards/README.md

     >Why?
 AVM automatically selects the most appropriate index

     >Why not?
 USE-INDEX can be used to force display order (applicable to temp-tables)

+    >Why not?
+In case you need to process records in batches and index selection can't be consistently enforced by WHERE clause (REPOSITION TO ROW-ID -> NEXT/PREV)

     ```openedge
     /* bad */